Finding Your Mission. Discovering Your Passion. Making Changes Over Time. by Krista Marie Moore

 I am here for you.
 You can speak to me anytime.
 You do not have to wait untiil you have it all figured out.
 Come to me first.
 I will clear the way.
 I will you speak the truth with love.

-From A Daily Book of Miracles, work in progress, by Krista M. Moore 2019; Photo Credit: Love & Compassion, by Krista M. Moore, Peru, 2018.
+When Love Comes in Unexpected Form.
+From A Daily Book of Miracles, by Krista M. Moore 2019-20; Photo Credit: Love & Compassion, by Krista M. Moore, Peru, 2018.

 Daily Miracles Message

-When we love, we want to love with all our heart.
+When we love, we want to love with all our hearts.
 With all our soul.
-With all our mind.
-But the world can do just the opposite to us: we soon discover love is not a four letter word, it is a force that moves us upside down.
+With all our minds.
+But the world can do just the opposite to us: we soon discover love is not a four-letter word, it is a force that moves us upside down.
 It can take everything we thought was valuable and make it meaningless.
 It can pull the wool over our eyes and make us love what is not even there.
-Love can make us victims, and can cause us to betray our selves.
+Love can make us victims and can cause us to betray our selves.

 But what is love?
 What is this love that sounds more like an enemy than something to lean on?
 How can we trust it if it leaves us, deceives us, or is not love at all?

-That is the question: What happens when love comes in other form?
+That is the question: What happens when love comes in an unexpected form?

 This world is full of deceptions and illusions.
 It takes a lot of skill and discernment to see through it, to learn the difference between God’s Love and what the rest of us feel most of the time.